 She was born and raised in Japan.
 She is a single mother of two, Marika and Shotah.

-Caroline has been a first and second teacher at FSMN since 2017.
+Caroline has served as our math specialist and librarian since 2022.
+Prior to her current roles, she was a first and second teacher at FSMN beginning in 2017.
 She graduated from Macalester College with a major in music and a minor in Japan Studies before earning her master’s degree in elementary education from the University of Minnesota.

 She previously taught first grade for nine years at the Walden Center and School in Berkeley, CA, a nationally-recognized progressive school.
 She’s also been trained in diversity, conflict resolution, teaching social justice, and in programs to better serve students with ADHD and other learning differences.